bykhov/gamma-simulator/README.md

 ## Introduction
 ### What is Gamma Simulator?

-Gamma simulator is a gamma pulse simulator with parameter customization function, you can specify the type of radioactive source and pulse count rate and other characteristics, generate pulse signals that meet the corresponding characteristics
+Gamma simulator is a gamma pulse simulator with a parameter customization function, you can specify the type of radioactive source and pulse count rate and other characteristics, generate pulse signals that meet the corresponding characteristics

-### Why do we creat it?
+### Why do we create it?

 The original intention of the gamma simulator was to introduce deep learning into energy spectroscopy in the later stage.
-The use of deep learning to process pulse signals requires that the collected pulse signals have corresponding labels, which is impossible in commercial energy spectrometer.
+The use of deep learning to process pulse signals requires that the collected pulse signals have corresponding labels, which is impossible in a commercial energy spectrometer.
 Therefore, we used the simulator to label the pulse signals while generating them, so as to facilitate the reference of deep learning methods.
 At the same time, simulators can greatly reduce the manpower, material and financial resources of the signal collection process, and can be used to preliminarily test signal processing methods

 ## Parameter description